-The Publishing Grant invites cultural producers in the following fields to submit project proposals: art and cultural scholars, translators, writers, editors, independent publishers and publishing houses, collectives and non-profit institutions.
-Projects should contribute to the production of original ideas and critical thinking and take an experimental and innovative approach to publishing.
+The Publishing Grant invites project proposals from cultural producers such as: art and culture scholars, translators, writers, editors, independent publishers and publishing houses, collectives and non-profit institutions.
+We seek projects that contribute to the production of original ideas and critical thinking and that pursue an experimental and innovative approach to publishing.

 To learn about past grant recipients and their projects, click here.

-● Deadline for submission is 11:59 pm UAE local time (GMT+4), Friday, 2 September 2022.
-Submissions after the deadline will not be accepted.
+● Deadline for application is 11:59 pm UAE local time (GMT +4), Sunday, 30 July 2023.
+Submissions after the deadline will not be considered.

 What is the maximum grant amount allocated to an individual project?